gbgg/appengine-magic/services/datastore/Readme.md

 ## Other Caveat

 This doc contains a certain amount of thinking out loud, including ideas I've since abandoned.
-I'll get it updated someday.
+I'll get it updated someday but in the meantime it should not be taken as a reliable description of what the code actually does, now.
+Read the source for that.
+Read this doc for some discussion of ideas and design alternatives.

 ### Concepts: